heavensbee001/buildspace-epic-nft-collection/README.md

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.

+Frontend application is programmed in react using replit.
+You can have a look [here](https://nft-starter-project.eloigil1.repl.co/).

 Try running some of the following tasks:

 ```shell